 The online submission system is accessed through the “Start submission” button on the relevant topic page on the Portal.

-The European & International Team, Research Services (contactable via firstname.lastname@example.org) provides advice and guidance in various areas.
+The Research Funding Team, Research Services (contactable via firstname.lastname@example.org) provides advice and guidance in various areas.
 These include finding funding calls, using the submission system, completing application templates and specific funder requirements (cost eligibility, funding model, evaluation criteria etc).

-All applications to Horizon 2020 calls must be routed through the European & International Team for institutional approval before submission.
+All applications to Horizon Europe calls must be routed through the Research Funding Team for institutional approval before submission.
 This includes fellowship applications and the outline stage of two-stage calls.
-The European & International Team produce application information sheets for the most popular Horizon 2020 funding schemes, which can be found on our Factsheets & Presentations page.
+The Research Funding Team produce application information sheets for the most popular Horizon Europe funding schemes, which can be found on our Factsheets & Presentations page.

-Open access is a mandatory requirement of Horizon 2020 funding.
-The Open Access Oxford website sets out what is needed.
-Eligible costs of compliance should be included in project budgets at application stage.
+Open access is a mandatory requirement of Horizon Europe funding.
+The Open Access Oxford website provides information on Open Access processes at Oxford.
+Eligible costs of compliance should be included in project budgets at application stage - but can only be claimed where publication is in fully open access journals.

-Open data is voluntary in Horizon 2020.
-Opting out of the open data pilot will not affect the evaluation of your application.
-If a project opts to participate (including the coordinator of a collaborative project opting in on behalf of a consortium) specific requirements including provision of a data management plan, must be met.
+Research data management and open data provisions are mandatory in Horizon Europe.
+As a result of this, specific requirements including provision of a data management plan must be met.
 Any costs involved can be included in the project budget.
-More information can be found on the Research Data Oxford website.
+More information on Research data management can be found on the Research Data Oxford website.

-For help with planning for clinical trials (and the relationship and responsibilities within a collaborative project consortium) please contact the Research Services Clinical Trials and Research Governance Team (CTRG).
+For help with planning for clinical trials (and the relationship and responsibilities within a collaborative project consortium) please contact the Research Services Research Governance, Ethics & Assurance Team.
 Contact information is available on the Research Support website.

 Gender equality is a core concern of the European Union.
 Gender balance is promoted in research teams and sex and/or gender analysis is expected to be integrated into research design and content.